 Take the First Step

-For true beginners you’ll need a way to transition into making running a part of your routine.
+For true beginners, you’ll need a way to transition into making running a part of your routine.
 To accomplish this, start by walking.
-Walking is low impact and, for most people, a comfortable way to build your cardiovascular system until your body adjusts to the rigors of running.
-Initial focus should be on building an exercise habit and cardiovascular development, not on speed or how long you’re able to run.
+Walking is a low impact and, for most people, a comfortable way to build your cardiovascular system until your body adjusts to the rigors of running.
+The initial focus should be on building an exercise habit and cardiovascular development, not on speed or how long you’re able to run.

 Assemble a Crew

 Getting together a group of friends or family members that you can confide in about a healthy lifestyle and exercise is a great motivator.
 When you’re having a not-so-great day, it may take that extra push from your crew to keep you focused.
 You’ll not only have your internal motivator in your head telling you to keep going, but you’ll also have your buddy system right beside you cheering you on.
 However, be careful not to use this as a crutch by surrounding yourself with people who aren’t dedicated to a transition into a healthy lifestyle.
 Instead, find people who are just as committed as you are to making a change in their own lives.

 Keeping track of your progress as a runner makes it easier to monitor specific goals you’ve set for yourself.
 If an actual journal is too analog for you, try downloading an app that tracks your times and mileage.
 Not only is a running journal a great training tool, but it also keeps you honest with yourself and gives you information on important measures of progress.
 A running journal is highly customizable – feel free to include pre-run meals, supplementary exercise routines, or even sleep data that can help contribute to the quality of your experience.